-Derived columns allow you to define custom fields in a Dataset or an Environment.
+Calculated fields, otherwise known as Derived Columns, allow you to compute properties in a Dataset or an Environment.
 The field’s value is based on the result of an expression that performs functions, mathematical, and/or logical operations on other fields’ values; similar to expressions defined in a spreadsheet.

-These derived columns are equivalent to other fields in your data.
+These calculated fields are equivalent to other fields in your data.
 Use in query builder, boards, triggers, and Service Level Objectives (SLOs).

 In Datasets, select a Dataset.